GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

    Notice that the current value increases: `value = 2`.
 1. Optionally, in the **Scope** pane, double-click the value to edit it and set the desired value.
    {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/bduFchfauez6IjMrXOm3.png", alt="Editing the value in the Scopes pane.", width="800", height="497" %}
-1. Try restarting the `bar()` frame several more times.
+1. Try restarting the `bar()` frame and stepping through the increment statement several more times.
 The value continues to increase.
    {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/LGHUF27jZmP341zxOLZB.png", alt="Restarting the bar() frame again.", width="800", height="497" %}

    {% Aside 'gotchas' %}